 After doing some research and gathering a number of different reference images I then began drawing out the line work and filling in the details.
 Working on all of them in the same document (using artboards), allowed me to refine and tweak them so that they all had a consistent appearance.
 Often when you design icons in separate documents you can end up with inconsistencies.

-The main purpose of the new logo and emblems was to use them on the charcoal bags’ packaging designs.
+The main purpose of the new logo and emblems was to use them on the charcoal bags’ packaging designs and to fit within the Great Goteley Wood Branding.
 After trying a number of suppliers, we settled on a size and style of bag, which I could create the packaging artwork for.
 There are a number of things which should be considered when creating packaging.
 The most important is sizing and safe areas.
 Due to the way bags are folded and sealed etc these need to be taken into consideration so that the info and designs are clearly visible to the customer.
 The second is the style/colour of the packaging.
 As the charcoal bags were brown paper, the artwork needed to stand out clearly on a dark colour.
 Luckily the intention was always to go for a simple and clean black only design which works great.

 In addition the other designs I also illustrated the different branch and leaf types fo each wood used.
 We felt that this would enhance the differences between the types of charcoal, while also providing a little extra visual interest to the packaging.